BobKeijzer/chatbob/README.md

 - Early experiments included running **local quantized LLMs via Hugging Face**

 ## Why this project?
-This project started as an exploration of LLMs in practice, and grew into a personal assistant chatbot.
+This project started as an exploration of LLMs in practice for fun and learning, and grew into a personal assistant chatbot.
 It highlights my **curiosity in LLMs and agentic behavior** and inspired me to dive deeper into:
 - React frontends
 - FastAPI backends